uligom/A_Remotely-Sensed_Biodiversity_Proxy_Captures_the_Global_Multifunctionality_of_Ecosystem_Functioning/README.md

-# R_ANALYSES_MULTIFUNCTIONALITY
+## A Remotely-Sensed Biodiversity Proxy Captures the Global Multifunctionality of Ecosystem Functioning
-Code and input data for the analysis on eddy-covariance ecosystem functional properties, remotely-sensed biodiversity, and multifunctionality.
+Codes related to manuscript by Gomarasca et al., (submitted) related to analysis on eddy-covariance ecosystem functional properties, remotely-sensed biodiversity, and multifunctionality.

+# Author: Ulisse Gomarasca (ugomar@bgc-jena.mpg.de)

+# How to navigate
+To navigate codes, open 'code_overview.Rmd' in RStudio.
+All steps necessary for the analyses are listed and described there.

+# Data
+tbd